Lemoncode/webpack-by-sample/02 Fx/03 Angular 2/README.md

 ```

-- Let's display this customers into the html template:
+- Let's display this message into the html template:

 ### ./src/components/student/template.html
 ```diff